Raku/nqp/examples/rubyish/README.md

    puts yy -5   # parsed as an expression; output is 32

    def xx(n) ; 37 - n; end
-   puts xx -5   # parsed as a method call; output is 42
+   puts xx -5   # parsed as a function call; output is 42
 ```

 This only works only if the functions and methods have been previously declared.